 “1, 2, 3 – 3 buttons, so these buttons belong to the number 3 snowman!”
 Once we counted a set, we paired them up with their owner – the snowman with the matching numeral.

 We kept playing and pairing up buttons to snowmen until each puzzle piece had a match.

-You could also make these puzzles self-correcting for kids to play on their own by writing the numeral in small print on the back of the button cards.
-Then students could check their answer after they pair them up.
+You could also make these counting puzzles self-correcting for kids to play on their own by writing the numeral in small print on the back of the button cards.
+Then students could then check their answer after they pair them up.

 Grab Your Download

 Ready to count some buttons and give them back to their snowmen?
 Grab your copy of the snowman button counting puzzles by clicking the button below and then hop over and grab our Winter Activity Pack too!